LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 - inefficient indexing of predicate clauses (from the `fact`, `rule`, and `call` ports)
 - clauses that are never used or seldom used

-The profiling data should be analyzed taking into account the expected behavior for the profiled predicates.
+The profiling data should be analyzed by taking into account the expected behavior for the profiled predicates.